 It is expected that the part time colleague will have a degree in the target language (minimum M.A, or a Ph.D.), and also language teaching experience in the target language.
 A personal interview and letters of recommendation are also expected.
 The candidate may also be asked to teach a demo class.

 Salary and Benefits; Support for Research and Teaching

 Regarding salary and benefits, this is an item that candidates for full time positions would discuss only with the Dean or Provost/Academic Vice President during their on-campus interview.
 However, we believe that our salary range is indeed highly competitive for the academic profession and with respect to the cost of living in the area of NE Ohio.

 For part time positions, normally the department chair will make a recommendation for salary/stipend, based on the candidate’s degree and years of experience.
 JCU has a pre-set range of stipends per credit hour, for all part time faculty, in all departments.

-Regarding Support for Research and Teaching, JCU offers a wide variety of opportunities to full-time tenured and tenure track faculty for professional development.
+Regarding Support for Research, Publication, and Teaching, JCU offers a wide variety of opportunities to full-time tenured and tenure track faculty for professional development.
+Occasionally, such support is also available for part time faculty.
 Consult this website and its links for additional information:

 About Cleveland and Northeast Ohio

 Cleveland is a world-famous center for art and culture!

 The city boasts one of the country’s most saturated square mile of art and culture in its famous University Circle: http://www.universitycircle.org/

 There you can discover the Cleveland Museum of Art: http://www.clevelandart.org/